ehasan321/API-Testing-With-PostMan_NewMan/README.md

 Once the manual groundwork was complete, I implemented automated assertions to streamline the verification process and enhance reliability.
 To wrap up the workflow, I generated a detailed execution report using Newman, providing clear insights into the overall stability and performance of the API.

-## Positive & Negative case are created based on follwing Scenraio:

-1. Admin creates an Agent, two random Customers, and a Merchant
+## Scenario Overview
+The following scenario covers both positive and negative test cases for DMoney transaction flow involving an Admin, Agent, Customers, and Merchant.

+(1) Admin Setup: Admin creates:
+- One Agent
+- One Merchant
+- Two Customers (Customer A and Customer B)

+(2)	System to Agent Transaction
-2. Deposit money from the SYSTEM account to the Agent
+-	Deposit funds from the SYSTEM account to the Agent account.

+(3)	Agent to Customer Transaction
-3. Agent deposits money to a Customer
+-	Agent deposits money to Customer A.

+(4)	Agent Balance Verification
-4. Check the Agent’s balance
+- Check the Agent’s balance after the deposit to Customer A.

+(5)	Customer-to-Customer Transfer
-5. Send money from one Customer to another
+-	Transfer money from Customer A to Customer B.

+(6)	Customer to Agent Withdrawal
-6. Withdraw money from a Customer to the Agent
+-	Withdraw money from Customer A to the Agent.

-7. Check Customer balance and transaction statement by trnxId
+(7)	Customer Balance & Statement Validation
+-	Customer A check Current balance
+-	Transaction statement using transaction ID (trnxId)

+(8)	Customer to Merchant Payment
-8. Make a payment from the second Customer to the Merchant
+-	Customer B makes a payment to the Merchant.

+(9)	Second Customer Verification
-9. Second Customer checks balance and transaction statement
+-	Customer B checks Updated balance
+-	Transaction statement

+(10)	Merchant Balance Verification
-10. Merchant checks balance
+-	Merchant checks and verifies the updated balance.